 Although flavor, size, etc was great, one leg and two thigh bones were broken.
 Not just broken, but shattered.
 There were pieces and chunks of bone throughout the leg and thighs.
 Those pieces were very inedible because of it.

-I of course love smoked meats of all kinds, but also like quick cooks like chicken portions, pork tenderloins and fish.
+I of course love smoked meats of all kinds, but also like quick cooks like chicken portions, pork tenderloins, steak and fish.
 Really into cooking of all kinds.
-There is an outdoor fire pit that has grilling capability and limited Santa Maria-style grill raising and lowering.

-Update: my Kamado has been rehomed.
-A new outdoor kitchen is being built.
-Main cooker is a Lone Star Grillz Adjustable and it is wonderful.
-There also is a Pit Boss 5 Burner Ultimate Griddle.
-Both currently live in my garage and get rolled outdoors to use.
+My outdoor kitchen has a Lone Star Grillz Adjustable and it is wonderful.
+There also is a Pit Boss 5 Burner Ultimate Griddle and a Pit Boss Copperhead pellet grill.

 While I like Crowd Cow I have to agree on the free range chicken.
 Last order from them for whole chickens had the same conditions and the previous whole chicken order was so tough I ended up boiling them for chicken and dumplings.
 Even then they were stringy as all get out.
 Too many other places to buy good whole chickens than to buy from them again.